 Real Property Taxes

-Real property taxes are deducted on Form 1040, Schedule A. In order to be deducted they have to be assessed as a percentage of the value of the home.
+Real property taxes are deducted on Form 1040, Schedule A. In order to be deducted; they have to be assessed as a percentage of the value of the home.
 In addition, they must go into the taxing authority’s general fund.
 If they were paid in exchange for a special project that increased the value, they cannot be deducted.

-Usually, when they are nondeductible they will be referred to as “Special Assessments”.
+Usually, when they are nondeductible, they will be referred to as “Special Assessments.”
 An example of this would be an economic development project.
 In addition, homeowner associated dues are not deductible.

 When you pay real property taxes for closing the sale, the deduction is split between you and the seller.
 You can only deduct property taxes, which are allocated to the part of the year you own the property.
-If you pay the seller real property taxes, that payment is included in your cost basics and is not deductible.
+If you pay the seller real property taxes, that payment is included in your cost basis and is not deductible.

 If the IRS challenges the property’s basis, you must be able to provide receipts and invoices.

-When you sell the home, the gain is taxed at capital gain rates.
+When you sell the home, the gain is taxed at current at capital gain rates.
 However, if you reside in the home for at least two years out of five years, you may not be taxed on the gains.
 Additionally, you may be able to exclude up to $250,000 ($500,000 for joint filers) of the gain from the sale of a principle residence as long as you pass the ownership tests.

 Lastly, even if you don’t live in the home for two years, certain circumstances, such as moving for a new job, can help you receive a reduced exclusion.